IGI Vision

 We are responsible to our communities.
 In addition to our research, we must contribute to the scientific community through education, sharing resources, and guiding the ethical use of genome engineering.
 In our local communities, we must strive to be good neighbors, providing learning opportunities and inviting the community into discussions of genome-engineering uses, ethics, and policy that inform our ongoing work.

-The IGI began in 2014 through the Li Ka Shing Center for Genetic Engineering, which was created thanks to a generous donation from the Li Ka Shing Foundation.
-The Innovative Genomics Initiative formed as a partnership between the University of California, Berkeley and the University of California, San Francisco.
+The IGI officially launched in February 2015 through the Li Ka Shing Center for Genetic Engineering, which was created thanks to a generous donation from the Li Ka Shing Foundation.
+At the time called the Innovative Genomics Initiative, it formed as a partnership between the University of California, Berkeley and the University of California, San Francisco.
 Combining the fundamental research expertise and the biomedical talent at UCB and UCSF, the Innovative Genomics Initiative focused on unraveling the mechanisms underlying CRISPR-based genome editing and applying this technology to improve human health.
 Early achievements include improving the efficiency of gene replacement and foundational work toward a treatment for sickle cell disease.

-The Institute’s expanded research areas include personalized and tissue-selective delivery of human therapeutics, improved plant varieties for environmental and agricultural uses, and new microbe-inspired biotechnologies.
+In January 2017, the IGI officially re-launched as the Innovative Genomics Institute.
+Generous philanthropic donations enabled a bolder vision and broader mission for the IGI, including research into agriculture, aimed at improving global food security.
+IGI expanded research areas to include personalized and tissue-selective delivery of human therapeutics, improved plant varieties for environmental and agricultural uses, and new microbe-inspired biotechnologies.
 To enhance the translation of agricultural innovations from the lab to the field, the IGI brought in key partners at the University of California, Davis, one of the foremost agricultural research institutions in the world.
-As a complement to our research, the IGI puts special emphasis on education about the scientific and societal implications of genome engineering.
-These efforts encourage public engagement and help guide regulatory decision-making.

 The Innovative Genomics Institute (IGI) pioneers genome editing to solve some of humanity’s greatest challenges.